Estimated reading time: 6 minutes

 Sex is not about quantity and numbers

-Talking is intimacy-building
+Talking about sex is intimacy-building

-The point – in committed relationships – is sharing both the body and the mind on increasingly deep and vulnerable levels.
+The point, in committed relationships, is sharing both the body and the mind on increasingly deep and vulnerable levels.
 That’s not always fun, though it certainly can be.
 And it’s not always easy.
 It can be difficult and risky – yet also courageous.
 It’s about sharing deeply and respectfully, appropriate risk-taking, being very aware that most of us are extremely vulnerable about our sexuality.
 Sexual intimacy is vulnerability, and intimate vulnerability is a powerful path to intimacy and personal growth.

 Intimate sex